stackleader/stackleader.github.io/_posts/2016-06-24-generating-grpc-code-with-maven.markdown

 <!-- /MarkdownTOC -->

 ### Overview
-This post will cover how to generate a GRPC api jar from a .proto service contract using Maven.
+This post will cover how to generate a gRPC api jar from a .proto service contract using Maven.
 This generated api jar can then be used to implement a gRPC service implementation and/or a client for consuming a gRPC service.

 #### Source Code
 The source code for this example is available on [github](https://github.com/stackleader/karaf-grpc){:target="_blank"}.